qtiuto/lua-for-android/README.md

        A value represent the proxy object is appended after args during function callback

-       For extension usage,a value represent the super is appended
+       For extension usage,a value represents the super is appended

        Interface implentation is supported by java.lang.reflect.Proxy
-       but class extension is support by dexmaker, which may consume several time to generate and load a dex file.
+       but class extension is supported by dexmaker, which may consume several time to generate and load a dex file.

        Whether the object is multi-thread supported is determined by